giladgray/gulp-html-transform/README.md

 html.transform.each('h1', ($h) => $h.before('<a href="..."></a>'))
 ```

-#### `html.transform.replace( selector, attr, find, replace )`
+#### `html.transform.replace(selector, attr, find, replace)`

 Perform a string replace on the given attribute for each match of the selector.
 If the attribute does not exist on a selected element then no action will be performed.
+All parameters are strings.

 **Example:** Make stylesheet paths absolute